peifish1124/TraViewl/README.md

 ## backend

-1. 照 create history 1,2,3 步驟先建置並進入 python 虛擬環境
+1. Follow the steps 1, 2, 3 in create history, create the virtual environment
-2. 下載所需套件
+2. Download packages
    ` pip3 install -r requirements.txt`
-3. 打開後端
+3. Start the backend server
    ` python3 app.py`
-4. 測試（得到 hello world 即可）
-   `curl http://127.0.0.1:8081/helloWorld`
+4. Test（you will get an response of "hello world" ） `curl http://127.0.0.1:8081/helloWorld`

-### 其他
+### Others

 - use the venv in jupyter notebook \
    https://anbasile.github.io/posts/2017-06-25-jupyter-venv/
 - save packages in requirements.txt \